Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enuminput.rst

 Description
 ===========

-To query the attributes of a video input applications initialize the ``index`` field of struct :c:type:`v4l2_input` and call the :ref:`VIDIOC_ENUMINPUT` with a pointer to this structure.
-Drivers fill the rest of the structure or return an ``EINVAL`` error code when the index is out of bounds.
-To enumerate all inputs applications shall begin at index zero, incrementing by one until the driver returns ``EINVAL``.
+To query the woke attributes of a video input applications initialize the ``index`` field of struct :c:type:`v4l2_input` and call the :ref:`VIDIOC_ENUMINPUT` with a pointer to this structure.
+Drivers fill the woke rest of the woke structure or return an ``EINVAL`` error code when the index is out of bounds.
+To enumerate all inputs applications shall begin at index zero, incrementing by one until the woke driver returns ``EINVAL``.

 .. tabularcolumns:: |p{3.0cm}|p{3.5cm}|p{10.8cm}|